quarree100/qScope_doc/source/setup.rst

 - A physical table with a phyiscal grid on top
 - A camera underneath, with software to decode the current arrangement of acrylic tiles
-- A :ref:`frontend grid object<grid>` that receives messages from the according tag decoder and translates them into commands for the projection.
+- A :ref:`frontend grid object<frontend_grid>` that receives messages from the according tag decoder and translates them into commands for the projection.

 This way, the whole framework is always in-sync, and users can interact *with the surface projection* by exchanging tiles on the tables.